-WASTE MANAGEMENT PLAN
+APPENDIX I - WASTE MANAGEMENT PLAN

-FOR ALL WORKS ABOVE \$5,000 APPENDIX I OF WASTE GUIDELINES 2021
+FOR ALL WORKS ABOVE \$5,000

-Submit this plan to Council as part of your Development Application.

-The purpose of this plan is to anticipate and estimate the types and volumes of waste materials generated from this development.

-For waste being reused onsite, consider how the materials intend to be reused.
-For waste removed offsite, nominate a licensed waste facility or engage a waste contractor.
-When materials are recycled or disposed, keep a record of the receipts.
-To comply with Development Application (DA) conditions, a Waste Compliance Certificate Application is required prior to issue of Occupation Certificate.
-Supporting documentation (receipts from recycling/disposal during the development) must be attached to that application.
+- .
+Submit this plan to Council as part of your Development Application (DA). - .
+Ensure you sign the applicant declaration on Page 9 - The purpose of this plan is to anticipate and estimate the types and volumes of waste materials generated from this development. - For waste being reused onsite, consider how the materials intend to be reused.
+For waste removed offsite, nominate a licensed waste facility or engage a waste contractor. - To comply with (DA) conditions supporting documentation (receipts from recycling/disposal during the development) must be retained and provided to the Certifier.